Online orders outside the EU more expensive from 1 July

 Have you found a bargain at a British, American, Chinese or other web shop outside the EU?
 Comparing prices between European and non-European web shops is not straightforward.
 You may have to pay extra for VAT, customs duties and handling fees with non-European online sellers.
 Shipping costs may also be quite expensive.

-For the time being purchases of up to 22 euro will not incur these additional costs.
-However, that is set to change.
-From 1 July 2021 new European customs rules will apply to online purchases outside the EU, irrespective of the purchase amount.
+Since 1 July 2021 new European customs rules will apply to online purchases outside the EU, irrespective of the purchase amount.

 Good to know: If you are in dispute with a non-European seller, it might be quite tricky to enforce your rights concerning, for example, a warranty and/or the right of withdrawal.
 Always check the geographical address data of the online seller to establish whether or not they are based in Europe.
 Remember: a ‘.nl’ or ‘.de’ website does not necessarily mean that the seller is based in the Netherlands or Germany.

 As of 1 July 2021 any orders placed with a web shop based outside the EU will incur VAT and customs duties, irrespective of the purchase amount.
-This also applies to purchases ordered before 1 July that arrive on or after this date.

 The parcel service provider will collect any VAT and customs duties due upon delivery and will probably charge a handling fee for the completion of these customs formalities.
 As a result of these additional costs buying online outside the EU will prove less advantageous than you might have expected.